tdeebswihart/bullet-terminal/README.md

 Although since they're just easy text files, I could set up an external program to sync them and write a mobile client...

 ## TODO
-[] Break out rendering into proper views: DailyView, MonthlyView, CollectionView, FutureView, etc.
+[x] Break out rendering into proper views: DailyView [] Pop the help out into a dialog with only a short hint on screen [] 2 columns? one for TODO, the other for DONE?
+To keep the active pane clear.
+Or maybe but notes and events on one side, with tasks on the other
-[] Build a smarter data storage solution
+[] Build a smarter data storage solution?
-[] Give each entry a UUID so they can be linked between dates (say, when scheduled)?
+[] Add a monthly log (should be easy if I change the storage to `$XDG_CONFIG_DIR/bullet-terminal/year/month/day.txt`) [] Give each entry a UUID so they can be linked between dates (say, when scheduled)?
-[] Add a calendar view for picking the day (from the title bar) [] Add a monthly log (should be easy if I change the storage to `$XDG_CONFIG_DIR/bullet-terminal/year/month/day.txt`) [] Add fst and use it for global search (its overkill but I want to learn the library anyways) [] Add collection support.
+[] Add a calendar view for picking the day (from the title bar) [] Add fst and use it for global search (its overkill but I want to learn the library anyways) [] Add collection support.
 It wouldn't be hard to add support for a Monthly collection, and a future log.
 [] Add support for custom collections (like tags).
 Using a proper database would make this easy, but I'm enjoying writing it all myself.